ganrad/azure-dotnet-manage-vmss/README.md

 - CSharp
 products:
 - Azure Virtual Machine Scale Sets, Azure Kubernetes Service Problem Definition: "Customers running AKS clusters in non-production regions often want to cut down infrastructure costs by decommissioning resources when they are not being used by anyone.
 A common use case is shutting down VM machine scale sets associated with Azure Kubernetes Service during a period of inactivity such as a weekend.
-This project attempts to provide a simple solution to address this requirement.
+This project attempts to provide a simple solution to address this requirement."
 urlFragment: azure-dotnet-manage-vmss
 ---